 Design recommendations for images:

-A multi-clip video is a great way to showcase many quality images at once.
-If you have lots to show or if it is relevant to your brand to showcase your work through clips: depicting a tutorial or a recipe for example, with steps to follow.
+A multi-clip video is a great way to showcase many quality images at once, particularly if it’s relevant to your brand to showcase your work through clips: depicting a tutorial or a recipe for example, with steps to follow.
 Bear in mind that a video must be understood even if the sound is off, or users will quickly lose interest.

 File type: .mp4